-When recording scripts with Virtual User Generator (VuGen), QuickTest Professional (QTP), or Unified Functional Testing (UFT), you can enable the Snapshot on Error option.
+When recording scripts with TruClient, Virtual User Generator (VuGen), QuickTest Professional (QTP), or Unified Functional Testing (UFT), you can enable the Snapshot on Error option.

-After the Snapshot on Error option is enabled, during a script run, APM saves a snapshot of a page as it appears when an error occurs during the script run.
+After the Snapshot on Error option is enabled, APM saves a snapshot of a page as it appears when an error occurs during the script run.
 The snapshots can be viewed in the EUM Error Log and in the Triage Raw Data report.
-For details, see "Snapshot on Error" in Analysis Reports and Triage Raw Data Report in the APM User Guide.
+For details, see "Snapshot on Error" in the APM User Guide.